jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 FoodItem foodItem = FoodItemFactory.acquire(“ProteinStyle”);
 ```

 Unlike the previous example, `FoodItemFactory` won’t find a match for “ProteinStyle”.
 Its default behavior will return a `FoodItem` from the `FoodItemBuilder` for “ProteinStyle”.
 The `FoodItemBuilder` is a generic version of the hardcoded designs above such as `AnimalFries` and `FlyingDutchman`.
-They have the following in common:
+The previous classes and this new `FoodItemBuilder` class have the following in common:
 * They all declare a `FoodComposite` field attribute.
 * They all implement `getCalories()` by returning the `FoodComposite` field attribute’s `getCalories()`.
 * They all populate `FoodComposite` with other `FoodItem` instances.
 The difference is that the previous design hardcoded the component construction, whereas this design retrieves the specification in the form of the list of `FoodItem`s, which it resolves via the `FoodItemFactory`.